Julio M. Romero (Mexicali Mexico, 1981)

-Julio is a multidisciplinary artist that explores the boundaries between photography, video and sculpture, examining the overproduction of images, pop culture elements and the sociopolitical impact of social media, by documenting everyday situations, and transmuting them in visual testimonies of the impact of consumerist societies.
+Julio is a multidisciplinary artist that explores the boundaries between photography, video and sculpture, by documenting everyday situations and transmuting them in visual testimonies about the aftermath of a consumerist society, examining the overproduction of images, pop culture elements and the sociopolitical impact of social media.

-His professional formation includes workshops with artists such: Yvonne Venegas, Luis Felipe Ortega, Javier Ramírez Limón and specialized courses at national and international institutions such as San Francisco Art Institute in San Francisco CA, the Visual Arts Academy in Mexico City and RI Institute in Tijuana Mexico.
+His professional formation includes workshops with artists such as: Yvonne Venegas, Luis Felipe Ortega, Javier Ramírez Limón and specialized courses at national and international institutions such as San Francisco Art Institute in San Francisco CA, the Visual Arts Academy in Mexico City and RI Institute in Tijuana Mexico.

-His work is part of the following collections: CODET foundation, the Elías Fontes Collection, and Universidad Iberoamericana.
+His work is part of the following collections: the Sinaloa Cultural Institute, CODET foundation, the Elías Fontes Collection, Hidalgo State University, and Universidad Iberoamericana, among others.

 Julio is currently teaching photography at Universidad Iberoamericana in Tijuana, Mexico.